 It also possible to remap what was configured in the source application with what you want to configure in this one to test/run with is to view the ‘References’ tab.
 Here you can see all of the data assets referenced in the application AND change the mapping of what there were to your test or production environment.

 In above ‘References’ table, I have clicked on ‘Map‘ in the mapped to column for my data asset, I will map it to a different data asset for my testing work.
 You should ensure this represents the same data asset but be a test or production variant.

 Below you can see that this is now mapped and that the connection can now also be mapped…

-Now the connection can be mapped and then we are complete.
+After going through the above steps, we see now the connection can be mapped to a new environment, we can understand which tasks use it and we are complete.
 We are ready to test!
 When all is good with testing, we can go through a similar cycle in creating an application for production, ensuring its synchronized with any changes and mapping/using the data assets and connections for that environment.